KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 </a><br>

 ## The overview
 I am pleased to say that I have successfully trained an A.I. model to distinguish between two crystal types in images.
-The trained model had all F1 scores above 99.7% in 15 epochs or less.
+The trained model had all F1 scores above 99.7% in about 50 epochs or less.

 I am a software developer doing an independent study into using machine learning to identify crystallization in images.
 I found an interesting dataset and a really good research paper on the topic, so I wrote code to train on the data, using the paper for guidance.
 I am posting the code and results here in the hope that others will also find it interesting.